 This policy is to ensure Bristol is compliant with US Title IV Loans Federal Regulations, 34 CFR 668.22 (d), regarding the process for students requesting a Leave of Absence (LOA).
 Students wishing to apply for a LOA should refer to the University Suspend your studies guidance.

-If you are considering a LOA you should contact the US Loans Administration team as it is likely that your US Title IV Loans will be affected, and funds may have to be returned for you.
+If you are considering a LOA you should contact the US Loans team as it is likely that your US Title IV Loans will be affected, and funds may have to be returned for you.
 This is separate from the University Tuition Fee Refund Policy.
 Please email us-loans@bristol.ac.uk for advice.

 What is a Leave of Absence?